Chicken Katsu Recipe

 - Use a Wire Rack for Draining: Instead of paper towels, use a wire rack to drain the chicken.
 This promotes better airflow and results in crispier fried chicken.

-- Can I cook Chicken Katsu in advance?
 Yes!
 You can prepare the breaded chicken and refrigerate it for up to one day before frying.
 Alternatively, after frying, keep it warm in a 350°F (175°C) oven for 10-15 minutes.

-- What’s the difference between Chicken Katsu and Katsudon?
 Chicken Katsu is typically served on its own with dipping sauce and sides, while Katsudon features fried chicken served over rice with a savory egg-based sauce.

-- What is chicken katsu served with?
 Chicken katsu is best served with tonkatsu sauce, cabbage slaw, and white rice on the side.
 Think of tonkatsu sauce as a slightly thicker, sweeter, and savory Worcestershire sauce.
 It also includes a bit of Dijon mustard and garlic powder for that extra kick.

-- Are chicken katsu sauce and Tonkatsu sauce the same?
 Yes.
-The sauce you make using this chicken katsu sauce recipe will go perfectly with chicken, pork, or any other meat type.
+The sauce you make using this chicken katsu sauce recipe will go perfectly with chicken, pork, or almost any other type of meat.

 How to Serve Chicken Katsu